-    These popular perennials are heat and drought resistant, easy to grow, and bloom for several months.
-Echinacea comes in brilliant shades of pink, organe, yellow, and red.
-Though they come in a range of shapes, the most iconic their daisy-like shuttlecock flower form.
+These popular perennials are heat and drought-resistant, easy to grow, and bloom for several months.
+Echinacea comes in brilliant shades of pink, orange, yellow, and red.
+Though they come in a range of shapes, the most iconic is their daisy-like shuttlecock flower form.
 Birds and other pollinators love them and they typically thrive in full sun.

 A wonderful addition to any garden, wildflowers are easy to grow, weed resistant, and attract a host of wildlife, including birds, bees, butterflies, and good insects.
 They’re also pest resistant, which means minimal spraying of pesticides or chemical fertilizers.

 These spiky silvery-blue flowers add a dramatic contrast to gardens.
 Sea Hollies are drought tolerant and wonderful butterfly attractants.
 They can also be harvested to make lovely fresh or dried flower arrangements.
 Easy to grow, Sea Holly thrives in full sun and moist soil with ample drainage.
 Once established, these plans require minimal engagement other than watering during long periods of drought.